-As you can see, these Powder Kegs are difficult to build, only seeing success 50% of the time as their are 3 sides of the die that are Green, but also very dangerous as rolling Red means the unit will be removed from the game.
+As you can see, these Powder Kegs are difficult to build, only seeing success 50% of the time as there are 3 sides of the die that are Green, but also very dangerous as rolling Yellow means the unit will be removed from the game.
 It might be dangerous, but this action is very important as it can result in significant damage being done to a Tripod Wave as they enter a Zone where you have built up your forces to attack them.
 The counter mix included with the game will limit how many of these Powder Kegs you can place.
 At any point you may choose to remove a Powder Keg counter somewhere from the board to place that Powder Keg elsewhere on the board.
 There are 8 Powder Keg counters included in the game and it will take you to focus on this action to build all 8.

 The other action that Infantry can perform during this Phase is that of attacking Cylinders that are located in Zones before they spawn additional Tripod Waves.
 But in order for these attacks to happen, the Infantry have to have moved into the Zone where a Cylinder is located during the movement portion of a prior Human Action Phase.
 Meaning, you can’t move into a Zone and perform a Cylinder Attack in the same Human Action Phase.
 An Infantry unit located in the same Zone as a Cylinder may attempt to destroy one of the Tripods in the Cylinder before it is formed and released.
 The player will roll a single die and then consult the Player Aid to see the effect.

 Green – Rolling Green will result in 1 Tripod being destroyed.
 Remove that Tripod counter from the Wave’s Staging Area located at the top of the board.

 Yellow – Rolling Yellow will result in no effect.